DaseinPhaos/redirect/README.md

 ## Current Status

 Most of the core API has been ported.
-Main leftovers include TiledResource, Marker and Event related stuff.
+Main leftovers include TiledResource, Marker and some other related stuff.
 `redirect` can now be used to draw a triangle!
 Checkout `./examples/triangle.rs`.

 ## What's Next